Ackermann function: Inverse

 This inverse appears in the time complexity of some algorithms, such as the disjoint-set data structure and Chazelle's algorithm for minimum spanning trees.
 Sometimes Ackermann's original function or other variations are used in these settings, but they all grow at similarly high rates.
 In particular, some modified functions simplify the expression by eliminating the −3 and similar terms.

 A two-parameter variation of the inverse Ackermann function can be defined as follows, where $\lfloor x \rfloor$ is the floor function:

 This function arises in more precise analyses of the algorithms mentioned above, and gives a more refined time bound.
 In the disjoint-set data structure, m represents the number of operations while n represents the number of elements; in the minimum spanning tree algorithm, m represents the number of edges while n represents the number of vertices.
 Several slightly different definitions of α(m, n) exist; for example, log_{2} n is sometimes replaced by n, and the floor function is sometimes replaced by a ceiling.

 Other studies might define an inverse function of one where m is set to a constant, such that the inverse applies to a particular row.

-The inverse of the Ackermann function is primitive recursive.
+The inverse of the Ackermann function is primitive recursive, since it is graph primitive recursive, and it is upper bounded by a primitive recursive function.

+Usage

+In computational complexity

+The Ackermann function appears in the time complexity of some algorithms, such as vector addition systems and Petri net reachability, thus showing they are computationally infeasible for large instances.

+The inverse of the Ackermann function appears in some time complexity results.
+For instance, the disjoint-set data structure takes amortized time per operation proportional to the inverse Ackermann function, and cannot be made faster within the cell-probe model of computational complexity.

+In discrete geometry

+Certain problems in discrete geometry related to Davenport–Schinzel sequences have complexity bounds in which the inverse Ackermann function $\alpha(n)$ appears.
+For instance, for $n$ line segments in the plane, the unbounded face of the arrangement of the segments has complexity $O(n\alpha(n))$, and some systems of $n$ line segments have an unbounded face of complexity $\Omega(n\alpha(n))$.

-Use as benchmark
+As a benchmark

 The Ackermann function, due to its definition in terms of extremely deep recursion, can be used as a benchmark of a compiler's ability to optimize recursion.
 The first published use of Ackermann's function in this way was in 1970 by Dragoș Vaida and, almost simultaneously, in 1971, by Yngve Sundblad.

 Sundblad's seminal paper was taken up by Brian Wichmann (co-author of the Whetstone benchmark) in a trilogy of papers written between 1975 and 1982.